gustavorw/gustavorw/README.md

 ### Bio

-My name is __Gustavo Rodrigues Wanderley__ 😁 , i am a computer science student.
+My name is __Gustavo Rodrigues Wanderley__, I am a computer science student at the State University of Piauí (UESPI).
+I am a mobile developer, but I also work with the development of APIs.
+My experiences as a developer came from the academic world through extension and research projects.
+Now I am looking for my first job in the field of mobile development.

 ### Technologies